 Data types are strings which are used to ensure the compatibility between export and import handlers.
 Official types, defined by Calerga, do not begin with "x-"; user types should begin with "x-" to avoid type name clash in the future.
 Here is a list of the current official types.

 '''

 unknown any LME type

-string string

-real array matrix of real numbers

-complex array matrix of complex numbers

 '''